anderssonw/TDT4250-advanced-software/README.md

 3. You may execute the M2T transformation by running the generate.mtl file as a Java Application.
 Right click generate.mtl -> Run As -> Launch Acceleo Application, and apply the following settings:
 ![Java Application Settings](https://i.imgur.com/mgS5doz.png "Java Application Settings")

+# Changes from assignment 1
+Pretty much no changes were made to the model from assingnment one, except the names of the features in Course and padding the model instance with more data.

 # Content - studyprogramme/model
 ## Classes (eCore)